stormearthandlava/stormearthandlava.github.io/guide/old/general/priority_list.md

     1. {{ site.data.spell.frs }}
 - don't stress too much over gaming {{ site.data.spell.mote }}.
 It mostly happens naturally.

-### {{ site.data.spell.if }} with {{site.data.expansion_feature.sl.legendary.windspeaker}} equipped and {{ site.data.spell.eb}} talented.
+### {{ site.data.spell.if }} with {{ site.data.expansion_feature.sl.legendary.windspeaker }} equipped and {{ site.data.spell.eb }} talented.
 - The priority with these conditions met is a little complex so this section can be used to help players learn and become more familiar with the setup.
-- Use {{ site.data.spell.if}} on cooldown, or as higher priority if a mechanic will force you to move in the next 5 seconds.
+- Use {{ site.data.spell.if }} on cooldown, or as higher priority if a mechanic will force you to move in the next 5 seconds.
-- {{ site.data.spell.if}} charges should aim to be consumed before they expire, subject to the following priority:
+- {{ site.data.spell.if }} charges should aim to be consumed before they expire, subject to the following priority:
-    - {{site.data.spell.lvb}} (without {{ site.data.spell.mote}} active), {{ site.data.spell.eb}} and {{site.data.spell.es}} have higher priority when {{ site.data.spell.if}} buff duration is higher than the GCDs required to spend the remaining stacks.
+    - {{ site.data.spell.lvb }} (without {{ site.data.spell.mote }} active), {{ site.data.spell.eb }} and {{ site.data.spell.es }} have higher priority when {{ site.data.spell.if }} buff duration is higher than the GCDs required to spend the remaining stacks.
-    - {{site.data.spell.fs}} has the highest priority when {{ site.data.spell.if}} buff duration is approaching the GCDs required to spend the remaining stacks.
+    - {{ site.data.spell.fs }} has the highest priority when {{ site.data.spell.if }} buff duration is approaching the GCDs required to spend the remaining stacks.
-    - It can be helpful to stagger use of {{ site.data.spell.sk}} to avoid conflict with {{ site.data.spell.if}}
+    - It can be helpful to stagger use of {{ site.data.spell.sk }} to avoid conflict with {{ site.data.spell.if }}
-    - Avoid overthinking {{ site.data.spell.mote}}, the buff is worth 20% of the spell it effects but losing an {{ site.data.spell.if}} charge is losing 100%.
+    - Avoid overthinking {{ site.data.spell.mote }}, the buff is worth 20% of the spell it effects but losing an {{ site.data.spell.if }} charge is losing 100%.
-    - GCDs: Mentioned above is duration as measured by GCDs required, to clarify each {{ site.data.spell.if}} charge requires one GCD to spend which is a base of 1.5s and is reduced by Haste.
-This means if you have three stacks of {{ site.data.spell.if}} remaining you will need `3 x 1.5 = 4.5` seconds *minimum* to spend the charges, and haste will reduce this amount however for learning purposes using the base amounts is advised.
+    - GCDs: Mentioned above is duration as measured by GCDs required, to clarify each {{ site.data.spell.if }} charge requires one GCD to spend which is a base of 1.5s and is reduced by Haste.
+This means if you have three stacks of {{ site.data.spell.if }} remaining you will need `3 x 1.5 = 4.5` seconds *minimum* to spend the charges, and haste will reduce this amount however for learning purposes using the base amounts is advised.

 ### {{ site.data.spell.sk }} + {{ site.data.spell.sop }}
 - Change: You pool Maelstrom before casting {{ site.data.spell.sk }} to combo both empowered {{ site.data.spell.lb }} with {{ site.data.spell.sop }}